-The EU Coalition Explorer presents the results of the EU28 survey conducted by ECFR in the 28 member states of the European Union.
-It illustrates the expert opinions of several hundred respondents who work on European policy in governments and think tanks.
-The explorer creates a visual understanding of the views held by Europe’s professional political class – information that otherwise is not available to policy makers or the public.
+The EU Coalition Explorer presents the results of the EU27 Survey conducted by the European Council on Foreign Relations in the 27 member states of the European Union.
+It illustrates the expert opinions of more than 800 respondents who work on European policy in governments, think-tanks, academia, the media, and elsewhere.
+The Coalition Explorer creates a visual understanding of the views held by Europe’s professional political class – information that otherwise is not available to policymakers or the public.

 Survey of experts in 28 capitals illuminates the complex network of relationships among EU member states.